 All students must follow the procedures regardless of the campus location, with the exception of alternative testing accommodations, which are specific to the campus location.

-Students obtaining auxiliary aids such as audio books, digitally recorded lectures, amplified voice, or American Sign Language interpreters, among other aids, are required to give ample notice in order for the Disability Resource Center (DRC) to prepare for these accommodations.
+Students obtaining auxiliary aids such as audio books, digitally recorded lectures, amplified voice, or American Sign Language interpreters, among other aids, are required to give ample notice in order for the Center for Equal Access (the Center) to prepare for these accommodations.

-Students who obtain the accommodations extended time (out of class) and/or consideration for absences must maintain appropriate and timely communication with faculty and the DRC.
+Students who obtain the accommodations extended time (out of class) and/or consideration for absences must maintain appropriate and timely communication with faculty and the Center.
 Students are responsible for:

-The Disability Resource Center will contact the class and faculty member to request a voluntary note-taker.
+The Center for Equal Access will contact the class and faculty member to request a voluntary note-taker.
 All information will be confidential.
 The voluntary note-taker must meet established criteria including 3.0 or better GPA, excellent note-taking skill, and good penmanship.
 When a voluntary note-taker has been identified:

 Students who obtain an accommodation for a voluntary note-taker are responsible for: